quickintegrate/docs/docs/Core Development/Connectors/DB.md

 <img src={useBaseUrl('/img/Connectors/Write_DB_config.png')} />;

-When we have to perform Operations to modify records in the DB We can select **Write** From DB Operations, Let see how to write a delete query.
-Select the query Type **Delete** from the dropdown list, selet bulk operation to delete multiple records using single query and define fields for the delete condition.
+When we need to modify records in the database, we can choose the **Write** option from the DB Operations menu.
+Let's explore how to compose a delete query.
+Choose the query type as **Delete** from the dropdown list, opt for bulk operation to delete multiple records using a single query, and specify the fields for the delete condition.

 <table>
 <thead>